 Researchers caution that we shouldn't give animals too much credit.
 No matter how well they navigate, for every pet that makes the amazing trek back home, there are countless others that remain lost.

-As for Hank, it looks like his long walk may pay off in the form of a forever home.
-Kauffman, who already has two dogs and is fostering another, had no intention of adopting the young shepherd.
+As for Hank, it looks like his long walk paid off in the form of a forever home.
+Kauffman, who already had two dogs and was fostering another, had no intention of adopting the young shepherd.
 But as she told WFTV news, “When it’s meant to be, it’s meant to be.”
 From her Instagram account:

 Editor's note: This file has been updated since it was written in November 2015.